 Growing up in Vietnam, I had little interaction with dentistry because visits to the dentist were considered a luxury.
 For many, if not most, their first visit is when they need dentures.
-This culture of dental neglect resulted in my own family also holding little regard for oral health.
+This culture of dental neglect resulted in my family having little regard for oral health.
 It was not until we arrived in America that we were made aware of the importance of practicing good oral health care.
 Through a program in elementary school, I learned how to care for my teeth properly.
 I recall being ecstatic when I was given a new toothbrush and floss.
 My classmates had made fun of my yellow teeth, so I was determined to make my teeth shiny.
 But having no prior experience with flossing, I asked my parents for help.
 They were shocked that I used a string to “saw” between my teeth.
 My parents forbade me to floss because they were concerned about my gums bleeding after flossing.
 As a result, the health of my teeth deteriorated.
 I found it difficult to eat, and my toothaches became worse.
 Soon my parents had little choice but to seek professional help.

 I welcome the challenge and rigor of pursuing dentistry as my career.
 Since I have earned a Master’s degree in Anatomical Science, I am confident I can succeed in a dentistry program.
-I am approaching my dental education the same way I try daily: with great courage.
+I am approaching my dental education with great courage.
 As an immigrant, I have overcome language barriers and have grown up in a single-parent household.
 This has taught me to be a positive person even through adversity.
 I have the strength to learn from life’s obstacles and appreciate my achievements.
 Aiming to become an exceptionally compassionate dentist, I look forward to devoting a lifetime of special attention to patients who otherwise lack access to dental care.

 #personalstatement #editing #dentalschool #admissionapplication #vietnam #dentistry